specsolutions/specsync-for-tfs-documentation/reference/command-line-reference/README.md

 Running SpecSync might require you to use different executable depending on the installation.

-* `dotnet specsync <COMMAND> [options]` — when SpecSync is installed as a platform independent .NET Core tool \(recommended\)
+* `dotnet specsync <COMMAND> [options]` — when SpecSync is installed as a platform independent .NET tool \(recommended\)
 * `SpecSync4AzureDevOps.exe <COMMAND> [options]` — when you use the .NET Framework interface through the SpecSync.AzureDevOps.Console NuGet package on Windows
 * `SpecSync4AzureDevOps <COMMAND> [options]` — when you use the native binaries for Linux or MacOS

 The available commands and the options are the same for all usage, please check the [Installation & Usage](../../installation/) page for further information about usage options.
-In the command line reference we generally use the .NET Core tool usage syntax.
+In the command line reference we generally use the .NET tool usage syntax.

 ### Exit Codes